matt-wats/Learning-Connect-4/README.md

 ### Previous Project

-My goal for this project was to improve upon a previous project of mine: https://openprocessing.org/sketch/911295, which was made in javascript.
+My goal for this project was to improve upon a previous project of mine: https://openprocessing.org/sketch/911295, which was made in javascript, which used a custom evaluation function in a minimax search.
 The methods used are very different, but I really was just interested in creating and learning games.

 ## Future Improvements